projectPythonator/ProjectLongOne/README.md

-# ProjectLongOne
+#timeComplexityCalculation(hardvssimple)

-end goal : to have a program that cam anylize simple arbitrary sections of code
+end goal : to have a program that cam anylize simple arbitrary sections of code as well as trying to sort what makes an algorithm hard to calculate the time complexity vs what makes it easy

 stage one
-goal : Will be based on setting things up for stage two and getting use to writing a project, as well as trying to learn a variety of things.
+goal : this stage i will be trying to set up things for parsing lines of code. (this goal has already been done by other people before me)

 stage two
-goal : this stage i will be trying to set up things for parsing lines of code.

-stage three
-goal : no Info yet.
+goal : try to build a line between what makes an algorithm or piece of code hard to calculate in big o time complexity terms vs what would make it easy

 stage four
-goal : no Info yet.
+goal : try to relate algorithms that are simple as well as complex and deal with them in the correct manner.

 stage five
-goal : no Info yet.
+goal : test and implement.